Pennsylvania Route 143: Route description

 PA 143 begins at an intersection with PA 662 in Richmond Township, Berks County, heading to the north on two-lane undivided Hard Hill Road.
-It turns northwest through a mix of hilly farms and woods with some homes, reaching the community of Virginville and becoming Main Street.
+It turns northwest through a mix of hilly farms and woods with some homes, reaching the Virginville and becoming Main Street.
 In Virginville, the road crosses the Maiden Creek at the confluence with Sacony Creek into Perry Township, where it runs a short distance to the west of the Maiden Creek with woods to the east and farm fields to the west as an unnamed road.
 PA 143 continues through rural surroundings as it passes through Windsor Township and into Greenwich Township.
 The road enters more wooded surroundings and makes a few sharp turns prior to heading west into the borough of Lenhartsville.
 Here, the road becomes Chestnut Street and passes homes and businesses.
 The route intersects East Penn Street (Old Route 22) and heads west on East Penn Street for a short distance before turning north onto Willow Street.

 Upon leaving Lenhartsville for Greenwich Township again, PA 143 becomes unnamed and reaches a partial cloverleaf interchange with I-78/US 22.
 From this point, the road winds north through more forested areas, still running to the west of Maiden Creek.
-The route enters Albany Township and enters a mix of woods and farms as it comes to an intersection with the northern terminus of PA 737 west of the community of Kempton.
+The route enters Albany Township and enters a mix of woods and farms as it comes to an intersection with the northern terminus of PA 737 west of Kempton.
 Following this intersection, the road passes through more rural areas as it runs to the west of Ontelaunee Creek and the Wanamaker, Kempton and Southern Railroad.

-PA 143 crosses into Lynn Township in Lehigh County, which is in the Lehigh Valley, and continues northeast to the community of Wanamakers as Kings Highway.
+PA 143 crosses into Lynn Township in Lehigh County, which is in the Lehigh Valley, and continues northeast to Wanamakers as Kings Highway.
 At this point, the road turns more to the east and passes the terminus of the Wanamaker, Kempton and Southern Railroad as it heads into more agricultural areas with some homes.
-The route curves northeast and runs through the community of Jacksonville before it turns to the east.
-Upon reaching the community of Lynnport, PA 143 comes to a junction with the northern terminus of PA 863.
+The route curves northeast and runs through Jacksonville before it turns to the east.
+Upon reaching Lynnport, PA 143 comes to a junction with the northern terminus of PA 863.
 From this intersection, the route continues farther east, curving southeast and crossing Ontelaunee Creek.
-PA 143 turns east and passes through the community of New Tripoli as Decatur Street before reaching its northern terminus at PA 309.
+PA 143 turns east and passes through New Tripoli as Decatur Street before reaching its northern terminus at PA 309.

 In 2015, PA 143 had an annual average daily traffic count ranging from a high of 2,700 vehicles between PA 863 and PA 309 to a low of 1,000 vehicles between PA 662 and I-78/US 22.
 None of PA 143 is part of the National Highway System.